 • more modest cuts (culture, modesty, sun protection),

-• more inclusive sizing (from XS to 3XL or larger).
+• more inclusive sizes (from XS to 3XL or more).

 Inclusive fashion creates a strong emotional connection: customers feel seen, respected, and represented, which increases brand loyalty.